-Board Independence
+Director Independence

 We believe independent directors are crucial to good corporate governance; they help management establish sound corporate governance policies and practices.
-We believe a sufficiently independent board is key to effectively monitoring management, maintaining appropriate governance practices, and performing oversight functions necessary to protect shareholder interests.
-We have developed a set of criteria for determining board independence, which varies by region and/or local jurisdiction.
+We have developed criteria for determining director independence, which vary by region and/or local jurisdiction.
 These criteria generally follow relevant listing standards, local regulatory requirements and/or local market practice standards.
-Such criteria, may include, for example:
+Such criteria may include:

-- Participation in related-party transactions and other material business relations with the company - Employment history with company - Founder and member of founding family - Government representative - Excessive tenure and a preponderance of long-tenured directors - Relations with significant shareholders - Close family ties with any of the company's advisers, directors or senior employees - Cross-directorships - Receipt of non-board related compensation from the issuer, its auditors or advisors - Company classification of a director as non-independent
+- Participation in related-party transactions or other material business relations with the company - Employment history with the company - Status as founder or member of the founding family - Government representative - Excessive tenure and preponderance of long-tenured directors - Relations with significant shareholders - Close family ties with any of the company's advisers, directors or senior employees - Cross-directorships - Receipt of non-board related compensation from the issuer, its auditors or advisors - Company's own classification of a director as non-independent